tonghuikang/blog/_posts/2025-12-27-papers-I-kept-in-2025.md

 ---
 layout: post
-title: Papers that I kept in 2025
+title: Papers I kept in 2025
 ---
 I am moving from one place to another.
-Over my stay in the United States, I have printed plenty of papers.
-These are the papers I have kept as I moved[^disclaimer], on large language models and recommendation systems.
+Over my stay in the United States, I have printed plenty of papers, on large language models and recommendation systems.
+These are the papers I have kept[^disclaimer] as I moved.

 [^disclaimer]: This just means that I previously printed the papers, and I did not discard the papers as I moved my residence within the Bay Area.
 There are very impactful papers in the field that I did not print.
 There are also papers in the list which I had not really read.